yongjian66/DKO_keystone_genes/README.md

 # Data type for DKO
-## 1. Ptrain.csv: DKO only need gene expression data. matrix of single-cell data of size N*M, where N is the number of gene and M is the cell size (without header).
+## 1. Ptrain.csv: Ptrain.csv: DKO input expression matrix
+DKO only requires a gene expression matrix as input.
+Ptrain.csv is an N × M single-cell expression matrix (no header), where N is the number of genes and M is the number of cells.

 |           | cell 1 | cell 2 | cell 3 |
 |-----------|----------|----------|----------|